 On November 5, 2012, LDM Group, LLC commenced an action against us in the United States District Court for the Eastern District of Missouri, Eastern Division.
 The complaint alleges that we infringed on a patent issued on February 21, 2012 in favor of LDM.
 LDM alleges that its patent is an invention of a method for making available targeted content to a prescription medication patient while the patient is still in the physician's office.
 According to LDM, our Integrated SampleMD uses systems and methods that perform the elements of the LDM patent and, therefore, infringes on its patent.
 On February 25, 2013, a Settlement and Patent License Agreement was reached with LDM, and LDM subsequently dismissed the lawsuit with prejudice.
-On April 23, 2013, we were notified by LDM that they are going to attempt to terminate that agreement, and reinstitute the patent infringement action.
-We intend to vigorously enforce the Settlement and Patent License Agreement and defend the action brought by LDM.
+On April 23, 2013, however, LDM reinstituted the patent infringement action in the United States District Court for the Eastern District of Missouri, Eastern Division claiming that we breached the Settlement and Patent License Agreement and defend the action brought by LDM.

-On February 6, 2013, we filed a Complaint for Patent Infringement against Physicians Interactive Inc., Physicians Interactive Holdings, Inc. and Skyscape.com, in which we allege that one or more of those entities has infringed on United States Patent No. 8,341,015.
-As of March 31, 2013, no further action has occurred in that case.
+On February 6, 2013, we filed a Complaint for Patent Infringement against Physicians Interactive Inc., Physicians Interactive Holdings,Inc. and Skyscape.com, in which we allege that one or more of those entities has infringed on United States Patent No. 8,341,015.
+As of June 30, 2013, no further action has occurred in that case.